kengibson1111/go-stdlib/README.md

 * tlsclient - simple example of a TLS client.
 It requires the contents of the server.pem.
 This came from a public gist with a couple of mods to recognize the cert.

+## crypto/x509

+* verify - basic example showing how to verify a root cert chain.
+It also uses encoding/pem.
+  This sample will panic because the cert chain is not valid.

 ## encoding/gob

 * basic - shows how to use basic functionality.
 In this sample, you have to imagine one type